neunhoef/shuntingyard/x/X.md

            characters switches to raw mode, in which characters (including control characters and line breaks) are simply copied until the sequence xyz is found again
+    \c     as first letters in the string switches to character mode, only a single Unicode code point is allowed to follow, a closing character " must follow after that and the result is an unsigned number of type uint32.

 **Examples**: